Skip to content

 We advise foundations, NGOs and governments.

-We build solutions ourselves — like ComeThru and Maji Maisha.
+We build and research solutions ourselves — like ComeThru.

-We back grassroots innovators with capital and networks.
+We back overlooked grassroots innovators with mentorship, networks and support.

 Tap an engine to dig in.